alexianeuf/Space-Shooter/README.md

 # spaceShooter
-Creating by following a classes for Johnathan Weinberger @GameDevHQ
+Creating by following a classe from Johnathan Weinberger @GameDevHQ

 Upgrades will be mades and listing there.

-Upgrades :
+Upgrades Made :

 Adding lives powerUp (in progress)